dcYuan33/llm-course/README.md

 - **Monitoring**: Track training metrics including loss curves, learning rate schedules, and gradient norms.
 Monitor for common issues like loss spikes, gradient explosions, or performance degradation.

 📚 **References**:
-* [Fine-tune Llama 3.1 Ultra-Efficiently with Unsloth](https://huggingface.co/blog/mlabonne/sft-llama3) by Maxime Labonne: Hands-on tutorial on how to fine-tune a Llama 3.1 model using Unsloth.
 * [Axolotl - Documentation](https://axolotl-ai-cloud.github.io/axolotl/) by Wing Lian: Lots of interesting information related to distributed training and dataset formats.
 * [Mastering LLMs](https://parlance-labs.com/education/) by Hamel Husain: Collection of educational resources about fine-tuning (but also RAG, evaluation, applications, and prompt engineering).
 * [LoRA insights](https://lightning.ai/pages/community/lora-insights/) by Sebastian Raschka: Practical insights about LoRA and how to select the best parameters.